 First Year, Sophomore Junior Checks

 Due to demand in the senior surveys over the past few years, we are now offering several days each semester for drop in "check" appointments.
 These checks, held once a semester, are a chance to sit down individually with someone in the Dean's Office to review your academic progress toward your degree, ask advisement questions, figure out how to add a double major or minor, etc....

 Checks are generally scheduled in October and March prior to the 10th week of classes and advisement.
 No appointment is needed during the scheduled checks week.
 If you cannot make these dates or have questions outside of them, you can schedule an individual appointment by stopping by or calling (716) 286-8060.

 Senior checks are required individual appointments att the end of your Junior Year or beginning of your senior year when you have achieved approximately 80 credits or more.
 Senior checks will provide you with a proactive snapshot of your remaining requirements and is most useful if completed early.
 We recommend scheduling it 2 semesters before you plan to graduate (the summer in between junior/senior is a great time).

-- One-on-one meeting to review your remaining requirements
+- One-on-one meeting in the Dean's Office to review your remaining requirements

 Absences due to medical reasons / death in the family

 Notify or have someone notify the Dean's office (ahead of time if possible) about the absence.